M-Waweru/m-waweru.github.io/about.md

 * **Journalling**: I have been doing it chronically since the start of the COVID-19 pandemic in 2020.
 Now I cannot stop and it has led to this blog.

-* **Hiking**: Nothing beats a good mountain-climb and the euphoria of standing at the top to marvel at your accomplishment and the views.
+* **Hiking**: Nothing beats a good mountain-climb and the euphoria of standing at the top to marvel at your accomplishment.

 * **Digital gardening**: Note-taking is great but it is useless if you don't reference them to take action.
 With digital gardening on [Obsidian](https://obsidian.md/), I have created notes that I reference from time to time to ground me on my mission and purpose.
+It has become a great idea factory where most of my blogs will come from.
 I have also shared some notes at the [Mathnuscripts](https://mathnuscripts.markbase.xyz/Home).
 It contains draft essays that will eventually come here.

 ### Philosophy